Milind220/advent-of-code-2021/README.md

 # Advent of Code 2021

-My Python solutions for the [Advent of Code 2021](https://adventofcode.com/2021/about) challenge!
+My solutions for the [Advent of Code 2021](https://adventofcode.com/2021/about) challenge, written in Python!

-Made a little private leaderboard for me and my friends at CityU too!
+Took the opportuinity to practice my Python and get more comfortable with numpy and algorithms in general.

-You can look at their solutions at:
+A few of my friends and I created a private leaderboard to compete with each other!
+You can find their solutions below:

 * [Alex Scriba](https://github.com/AlexScriba/AdventOfCode2021)
 * [Alibi Melis](https://github.com/AlibiMelis/Advent-of-Code-2021)